gjbex/Fortran-MOOC/docs/basic_datatypes.md

 The comparison operators can be used to compare strings, but note that they will use the order defined on characters by the CPU, which (in very rare cases) may not be ASCII as you would expect.
-There are intrinsic function that guarantee comparison according to lexicographic order.
+There are intrinsic functions that guarantee comparison according to lexicographic order.

   * `llt(x, y)`: less than,